dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/routing.md

 By [Luke Latham](https://github.com/guardrex)

-Learn how to manage request routing and how to use the <xref:Microsoft.AspNetCore.Components.Routing.NavLink> component to create navigation links in Blazor apps with built-in components.
+In this article, learn how to manage request routing and how to use the <xref:Microsoft.AspNetCore.Components.Routing.NavLink> component to create a navigation links in Blazor apps.

 ## Route templates

-The <xref:Microsoft.AspNetCore.Components.Routing.Router> component enables routing to each component with a specified route.
+The <xref:Microsoft.AspNetCore.Components.Routing.Router> component enables routing to Razor components in a Blazor app.
 The <xref:Microsoft.AspNetCore.Components.Routing.Router> component is used in the `App` component of Blazor apps.

 `App.razor`: